Red banana: Uses

+Culinary

 Red bananas are eaten in the same way as yellow bananas, by peeling the fruit before eating.
-They are frequently eaten raw, whole or chopped, and added to desserts and fruit salads, but can also be baked, fried, and toasted.
+They are frequently eaten raw, whole, or chopped, and added to desserts and fruit salads, but can also be baked, fried, and toasted.
 Red bananas are also commonly sold dried in stores.

-The red banana has more beta carotene and vitamin C than yellow banana varieties.
-All bananas contain natural sources of three sugars: sucrose, fructose, and glucose.
+The red banana has more beta-carotene and vitamin C than the yellow banana varieties.
+All bananas are sources of three sugars: sucrose, fructose, and glucose.